The St. Louis Cardinals (37-52) are on the road to face the Chicago White Sox (38-53) at Guaranteed Rate Field on Sunday...

 Since then it has been another tiring affair for the White Sox faithful as after a shortened 2020 season which saw all MLB teams play 60 games instead of 162, they finished third in the American League which meant they were able to make the playoffs through the wildcard series.

-If you are a fan of the Chicago White Sox, then you know that the only thing that matters right now is how they are expected to perform in the 2020 / 2021 season.
-Do the Chicago White Sox have the star power to make it all the way to the playoffs in 2021?
+If you are a fan of the Chicago White Sox, then you know that the only thing that matters right now is how they are expected to perform in the 2023 season.
+Do the Chicago White Sox have the star power to make it all the way to the World Series in 2023?

 Still got some burning questions about the Chicago White Sox?
 Well, we have answered some of the most common questions people have, hopefully, you will find the answer you are looking for below!